-The Foundation had to cancel its Touch a Truck fund raiser this upcoming fall due to COVID-19.
+The Foundation's Touch a Truck fundraiser which was canceled for 2020-2021 is scheduled for October, but the number of vehicles in attendance will be reduced by 50% over prior years due to COVID-19.
 In 2019-2020 this event brought in more than \$10,000 in donations.
-The other planned fundraiser in the fall is transitioning into an online format with an emphasis on sponsorships and giving during the event as attendance will be free of charge.
+The other planned fundraiser in the fall will be a virtual event again this year with an emphasis on sponsorships and giving during the event as attendance will be free of charge.